yahoojapan/k2hash/developer.md

 The K2HASH library provides functions as a queue (FIFO / LIFO).
 The queue can push and pop values as FIFO / LIFO.
 This class is a class for manipulating queues.
-With this class you can manipulate pushing, poping, and deleting data into the queue.
+With this class you can manipulate pushing, popping, and deleting data into the queue.
 <br />
 The queue provided by the K2HASH library is implemented with keys and values, so a specific prefix is given to the internal key names stored in the queue.
 If prefix is not specified, "\0K2HQUEUE_PREFIX_" (note that the first byte is '\0'(0x00)) is used as the default.